Thinkmill/emery/README.md

 It's expected that this library will mainly be useful for authors that must employ complex types, whose audience aren't necessarily TypeScript experts.

 The desire for an alternative approach was born from maintaining design system component libraries.
 In an environment that's already rife with obstacles it's prudent to mitigate friction wherever possible.
-The hours saved by avoiding error message queries from consumers doesn't hurt either.
+The hours saved by avoiding TS error message queries from consumers doesn't hurt either.